autocore-ai/AutowareAuto/docs/installation-and-development.md

 # Install ADE {#installation-and-development-install-ade}

+[ADE](https://ade-cli.readthedocs.io/en/latest/) is a modular Docker-based tool to ensure that all developers in a project have a common, consistent development environment.
+Please confirm [the requirements](https://ade-cli.readthedocs.io/en/latest/install.html#requirements) for installing the tool.

 ADE is published on PyPI, and requires Python >= 3.5.2 and `pip`.
 Other dependencies are fetched by `pip`.